Azure-Samples/azure-serverless-workshop-team-assistant/5-voting-service.v1/README.md

 }
 ```

-The main logic inside the function will be to add votes and voters fields to the voting options, and then use the documentDB binding to save the voting session JSON to our data store.
+The main logic inside the function will be to add votes and voters fields to the voting options, and then use the documentDB binding to save the session to our data store.
 Now change the contents of `index.js` with the following code.
-This file contains all the code logic for this function.
-The `message` part of the response is what the SquireBot will use once we integrate with it:
+This file contains all the code logic for this function:

 ```javascript